MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

    `window.MyCustomNamespace = chrome.webview.hostObjects.sync.MyCustomNamespace;`

-For an example of this, see the following branch in WebView2Samples repo:
+For an example of this, see the following WebView2 sample:

-* [sample app: uwp-wv2winrt-custom-csharp-winrt](https://github.com/MicrosoftEdge/WebView2Samples/compare/uwp-wv2winrt-custom-csharp-winrt) to see an example of this.
+* [uwp-wv2winrt-custom-csharp-winrt](https://github.com/MicrosoftEdge/WebView2Samples/compare/uwp-wv2winrt-custom-csharp-winrt) - A sample, as a branch.

 <!-- =============================================== -->